Homeomorphism of S^1 and Factorization: Algebraic Homeomorphisms, I

 \end{proposition}

 \begin{proof} The Riemann surface defined by $\phi$ is the quotient of the universal covering of the punctured sphere $\mathbb P^1 \setminus \{z_j, 1/z_j^*: 1 \le j \le n\}$ by the group of automorphisms which fixes a single-valued lift of $\phi$, where the $z_j$ are the branch points for $\phi$ in $\Delta$.
-There are other ways to describe this surface, such as by using germs of branches for analytic continuations of $\phi$; see e.g. chapter 8 of \cite{Alhfors}.
+There are other ways to describe this surface, such as by using germs of branches for analytic continuations of $\phi$, see e.g. chapter 8 of \cite{Alhfors}.
 The punctured sphere is stable with respect to reflection, so this reflection symmetry lifts to the universal covering.
 Since $\phi$ is also reflection symmetric, this descends to a reflection symmetry for the Riemann surface defined by $\phi$.
-Let $\tilde{Z}$ denote the projection from this (incomplete) Riemann surface to the punctured sphere, and let $\tilde{W}$ denote a single-valued lift of $\phi$ to the surface.
-Because of the reflection symmetry of the domain and $\phi$, these are both strictly equivariant.
+Let $\tilde{Z}$ denote the projection from this (incomplete) Riemann surface to the punctured sphere, and let $\tilde{W}$ denote a single-valued lift of $\phi$ to the surface. $\tilde{Z}$ is strictly equivariant, but $\tilde{W}$ is in general only equivariant (more concretely, as a multivalued function, $\phi$ does not in general map the disk to the disk).
 These functions satisfy a polynomial equation $p(\tilde{Z},\tilde{W})=0$, which we can suppose is irreducible.
 It is well-known that this implies that the surface defined by $\phi$ can be extended to a compact Riemann surface $\hat{\Sigma}$ in a unique way so that $\tilde{Z}$ and $\tilde{W}$ extend to holomorphic maps $Z$ and $W$ (This is essentially the Riemann extension theorem, see Theorem 2 of \cite{Donaldson}).